 People living with diabetes can prepare by:

-wearing a medical ID badge so that people will know what to do in an emergency
+- Wearing a medical ID badge so that people will know what to do in an emergency.

-- how to handle times of crisis and who to call with questions about diabetes emergencies.
+- How to handle times of crisis and who to call with questions about diabetes emergencies.

 This is general information and does not constitute medical advice and should not be relied upon as such.
 Please always speak to your healthcare professional about what may constitute a diabetes emergency for you.

-The views expressed in the Accu-Chek blog are not necessarily those of Roche Diabetes Care Limited or our publishers.
+The views expressed in the Accu-Chek blog are not necessarily those of Roche Diabetes Care Limited.
 The content is provided for general information only.
 It is not intended to amount to advice on which you should rely – you must obtain professional or specialist advice before taking, or refraining from, any action on the basis of the content.
-Although we make reasonable efforts to ensure that the content is up to date, we make no representations, warranties or guarantees, whether express or implied, that the content is accurate, complete or up-to-date.
+Although we make reasonable efforts to ensure that the content is up to date, we make no representations, warranties or guarantees, whether expressed or implied, that the content is accurate, complete or up-to-date.